rhodey/react.rhodey.org/md/minimal-blog-platform-react.md

 ```

 ## React.js
 [React.js](https://facebook.github.io/react/) is the new hotness *blah blahh blahhh*, many people are probably sick of hearing about it but honestly the release of *React.js* was a big deal for me.
 I've been toying with JavaScript since 8th grade but until *React* came along I was never able to move past small scripting experiments, whenever a project exceeded a certain size it'd just begin to fall apart.
-Now thanks to *React* I've published three webapps in the past five months and excited for the fourth.
+Now thanks to *React* I've published three webapps in the past five months and am excited for the fourth.

 ### Main Class
 The root of my app is [js/app.js](https://github.com/rhodey/rhodey.org/blob/ed7b1af8feab645622639cf6bae76157686c9c88/js/app.js) with main class `App`, all this class really does is make sure that a header is included at the top of every page: